you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 ### _.values

-Retrieve all the names of the object's own enumerable properties.
+Retrieve all the value of the object's own enumerable properties.

   ```js
   // Underscore/Lodash